cloudmesh/cloudmesh-pi-burn/README.md

 thing.
 Note entering the passwd in the command is optional.If empty you will be prompted.

+### 7.18 How do I use SDCard externers with different voltage?

-### 7.18 Becauase I am using and sd card extender, I need to set a cmdline argument to force 3.3V SD card operation.
+Becauase I am using and sd card extender, I need to set a cmdline argument to force 3.3V SD card operation.

 You can set an arbitray command line argument with